10 GUIDELINES FOR VISITING LOCAL ISLANDS IN THE MALDIVES

 3. Maldivians, as Muslims, are prohibited from consuming alcohol; hence there is a total restriction on alcohol being available on inhabited local islands, which includes the capital Male.
 Please don’t bring alcohol through the airport as it will be confiscated.
 Don’t even try the vodka in a water bottle trick!
 If you are visiting a resort or a safari boat where alcohol is readily available for tourists, consume and enjoy whilst you are there but avoid bringing it back with you to your guesthouse.

-4. Pork is also forbidden so don’t expect bacon butties for breakfast, Instead take the opportunity to try a traditional Maldivian breakfast dish: masshuni and roshi – flaked tuna, grated coconut, chilli and lemon mixed together and eaten with a flat style bread which makes a refreshing change and should you be converted it is very easy to make at home!
+4. Pork is also forbidden so don’t expect bacon butties for breakfast, Instead take the opportunity to try a traditional Maldivian breakfast dish: masshuni and roshi – flaked tuna, grated coconut, onion, chilli and lemon mixed together and eaten with a flat style bread which makes a refreshing change and should you be converted it is very easy to make at home!

 5. Staying on a local island means that you will be staying within the community and will witness many aspects of daily life.
 One of these will be the call to prayer.
 This compelling and melodious sound, particularly at sun rise and sunset can be quite mesmerizing.
 Should you have the opportunity to visit a mosque men should ensure their legs and body are covered.
 Whilst women should also ensure their head and shoulders are covered by a shawl or sarong for example.